MitchellRhysHall/abs-data/readme.md

 - **Builder Pattern for Requests:** Constructing requests is streamlined using builder types, allowing for a fluent and intuitive API.
 - **Strongly Typed Models:** Benefit from Rust's type system with strongly typed models for the ABS data, minimizing runtime errors.
-- **Ease of Use:** Designed to be straightforward and user-friendly, this library abstracts away much of the boilerplate associated with interacting with the ABS Data API in rust.
+- **Ease of Use:** This library simplifies interacting in the SDMX format, making it as convenient as common HTTP JSON APIs.

 ## Usage